cdktf/cdktf-provider-cloudflare/docs/accessPolicy.java.md

 - *Type:* java.lang.String

+The API endpoint containing the key that Access uses to verify that the response came from your API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.41.0/docs/resources/access_policy#keys_url AccessPolicy#keys_url}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.42.0/docs/resources/access_policy#keys_url AccessPolicy#keys_url}

 ---